quorten/quorten-blog1/_posts/2020-04-11-logs-int-arith.md

 tempted to start by stepping through fractional exponents like `x^(1/65536), x^(2/65536), x^(3/65536), ...`.
-But that approach will not work well because `x^(1/65536)` may just as well be so small that it is equal to zero.
-In that case, with zero significant figures, multiplying it will achieve nothing.
+But that approach will not work well because `x^(1/65536)` may just as well be so small that it is equal to one.
+In that case, multiplying it will achieve nothing.

-So, first off, with the size of the base, you should find the largest power it can be raised to without overflowing, and the smallest root that can be taken without falling to zero.
+So, first off, with the size of the base, you should find the largest power it can be raised to without overflowing, and the smallest root that can be taken without falling to one.
 The low end defines how fine-grained your fractional exponents can be computed.
 The high end defines how large an integer exponent you can compute before you have to divide it (take a root of it) before you can keep going.